 Once you gain access to an authenticated or restricted environment (such as an admin panel, internal network, filesystem), please cease testing and report the vulnerability immediately.
 This helps us reduce the risk of unnecessary exposure of private or confidential information.
 We will consider the maximum impact in our analysis, and you’re free to suggest additional investigation steps, or ask for permission to conduct further testing.

 Intigriti is a platform where Information Security enthousiasts and businesses come together in a professional environment.
 We ask all our community members to treat others the way they want to be treated: with respect and understanding.
 Professional language is expected from both community members, the security analysts and our customers.
+If you disagree with the outcome of a vulnerability report, you can always ask for mediation, but please refrain from flooding triagers, company members or Intigriti staff members with messages.

 We do not condone nor tolerate any kind of sexist talk or offensive behaviour.
 Intigriti is an inclusive and open community for everyone.
 Hackers from all walks of life are welcome whether they are women, men or non-binary, and regardless of their origins and religion.